KenFilms/R2D2_ROS/README.md

 ## Modifications to original hardware
 The original main controller seems to be Orange Pi Zero Plus 2 H5 (https://forum.deagostini.co.uk/?g=posts&t=30073).
 It has a H5 Quad-core Cortex-A53 with around 1,3GHz. and 512MB DDR2 RAM (sared with GPU) and all bunch of nice features, such as WiFi, camera-support, HDMI etc. Unfortunately, the system seems to be closed, so we cannot just flash new software unto the device.
 So one way of replacing it, would be just to purchase an "open" Orange Pi Zero, but I wanted to have a more powerful main controller with higher CPU frequency and more customizable, such as adding M2 SSD storage.
 So I decided for an "old" Intel NUC MYHE Kit, which I had bought a few years ago and it was lying around in my drawer...probably for that reason.
 Now, with more power coms not only more responsibility ;) but also considerably bigger dimensions and also higher energy consumption.
 While the Orangi Pi is only about 48mm x 46mm and relatuvey flat, the stripped Intel NUC

-## Energy supply
-This is a whole big topic.
-I had previously build a smaller R2D2 using a raspberry Pi and

 ## Additional hardware
 * Intel 5th Gen NUC Core i5-5300U, NUC5I5MYHE.
 This replaces the Orangpi Pi Zero.